Skip to main content

 ClassFactory class

 The purpose of the ClassFactory class is to implement the factory of replacing Creatio objects.
 The factory uses the Ninject open-source framework to inject dependencies.
-Learn more about the ClassFactory static class in the .NET class library.
+Learn more about the ClassFactory static class: .NET classes reference.

 Creatio initializes the factory during the first call to it, i. e. at the first attempt to retrieve the replacing type instance.
 The factory collects data about the replaced configuration types as part of the initialization.